2022 Kansas abortion referendum: Results

+By congressional district

+"No" won all four congressional districts, including three that were represented by Republicans.

 Aftermath

 Reactions

-Roger Marshall, the US senator for Kansas, criticized the results after the vote, citing his Christian faith:While I don’t have an answer, I do know that God works all things for good for those who trust him.
+Roger Marshall, the US senator for Kansas, criticized the results after the vote, citing his Christian faith:While I don't have an answer, I do know that God works all things for good for those who trust him.
 I want to thank everybody in the pro-life community who worked so hard to get this amendment passed.
 Tonight, we must still go to bed with faith and hope, for tomorrow we must be as dedicated to the sanctity of life, and to the fight to protect the lives of moms and unborn babies.
-Each of us will have to pray and look in our hearts to see what’s next.
+Each of us will have to pray and look in our hearts to see what's next.

-Meanwhile, on the same day as the referendum, President Joe Biden released a statement praising the measure's defeat while criticizing the US Supreme Court for overturning Roe v.
+Meanwhile, on the same day as the referendum, President Joe Biden released a statement praising the measure's defeat, while criticizing the US Supreme Court for overturning Roe v.
 Wade, saying:

-The Supreme Court’s extreme decision to overturn Roe v.
-Wade put women’s health and lives at risk.
+The Supreme Court's extreme decision to overturn Roe v.
+Wade put women's health and lives at risk.
 Tonight, the American people had something to say about it.
-Voters in Kansas turned out in record numbers to reject extreme efforts to amend the state constitution to take away a woman’s right to choose and open the door for a state-wide ban.
-This vote makes clear what we know: the majority of Americans agree that women should have access to abortion and should have the right to make their own health care decisions.In response to the referendum results, several national Democratic Party leaders including Senators Elizabeth Warren and Brian Schatz argued that the party's candidates should emphasize reproductive rights in the 2022 midterm elections.
+Voters in Kansas turned out in record numbers to reject extreme efforts to amend the state constitution to take away a woman's right to choose and open the door for a state-wide ban.
+This vote makes clear what we know: the majority of Americans agree that women should have access to abortion and should have the right to make their own health care decisions.In response to the referendum results, several national Democratic Party leaders, including Senators Elizabeth Warren and Brian Schatz, argued that the party's candidates should emphasize reproductive rights in the 2022 midterm elections.